logankimmel/tpcf-usage-service/README.md

 ## Cloud Foundry Deployment

 You can also deploy this application to Cloud Foundry itself.
-See the example file:
+See the example files:

 - **Cloud Foundry**: `manifest.yml` - CF deployment manifest with health checks and environment configuration

 ### Deploying to Cloud Foundry

 **Option 1: Set environment variables in manifest (easiest)**